Did your payday loans cost so much you had to keep on borrowing?

 What happens after you have sent a case

-You will normally be contacted within a couple of weeks.
-If you didn’t supply a copy of your credit record and your bank statements you will be asked to send these.
+You will normally be contacted within a couple of weeks and asked for a copy of your credit record and your bank statements.
+If you have sent these on one complaint, then when you complain about a different lender they will use the ones they already have.

-This initial contact is not when an adjudicator picks up your case and starts looking at it.
+After this initial contact your case will wait to be picked up by an adjudicator who will make a decision on it.
 That won’t happen until the payday lender has replied – typically it is between 3-5 months at the moment.

 A few problem cases